middyjs/middy/SECURITY.md

 The lead maintainer will acknowledge your email within 24 hours, and will send a more detailed response within 48 hours indicating the next steps in handling your report.
-After the initial reply to your report, the security team will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
+After the initial reply to your report, the security team will endeavour to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

 Report security vulnerabilities in third-party modules to the person or